-The Planning (Scotland) Act 2019 states that planning authorities can decide whether they wish to prepare these strategies individually and/or with other authorities.
+The Planning (Scotland) Act 2019, which received Royal Assent on 25 July 2019, states that planning authorities can decide whether they wish to prepare these strategies individually and/or with other authorities.
 As a consequence, Clydeplan will require to consider its future role in meeting the requirements of the Act in terms of the development of regional spatial strategy to replace the approved SDP2.
 This consideration will be influenced by the activities and governance arrangements of the Glasgow City Region and its Cabinet.